Rijksmuseum/rijksmuseum.github.io/object-metadata/harvest/index.md

 - **edm_dc** Europeana Data Model [documentation](https://pro.europeana.eu/edm-documentation)
 - **dc** Dublin Core [documentation](https://www.dublincore.org/specifications/dublin-core/)

-The [conversion_oai_formats](https://github.com/Rijksmuseum/conversion_oai_formats) repository can provide insights in how Rijksmuseum data is mapped to these metadata formats.

 ## Sets of objects
 The following sets of objects can be retrieved using the ListRecords and ListIdentifiers verbs: